 What are some preventive measures for landscapers?Back to top

 - Remove contaminated clothing and footwear to avoid transferring chemicals to your home or other "clean" spaces.

 - Wash contaminated items before re-wearing or discarding.

-- Read the Material Safety Data Sheet (MSDS) for each chemical used.
+- Read the Safety Data Sheet (SDS) for each chemical used.